-Complete Community Resources EC1 (13 points possible) Does the project support active transportation to access shops and services by improving the circulation and connectivity of the site to retail shops, services, and employment near the project site?
-Master Transportation Plan Examples Enforcement □ Yes Architectural elements will be □ No secured through the Development Permit.
-If yes, check all that apply for how this is achieved: (up to 13 points) \Box Creates connectivity to existing active transportation network (up to 3 points) Elements on Landscape Plans will be subject to securities.
-Eliminates barriers to access for active transportation (e.g., improving let-downs, accessibility) (up to 3 points) Elements included in Civil \Box Enhances trails and bike paths (1 point) Plans will be secured through the Servicing Agreement. $\Box \text{ Creates public amenity space} $ (1 point) - Signage will be confirmed Use of greenery and landscaping to serve pedestrians and to direct patrons to commercial areas and transit (1 point) through the Signage Plan.
-Wide sidewalks and separation from the road to encourage and promote pedestrian movement (1 point) Staff comments Blade or tab signs are incorporated as appropriate to direct residents to off-site features and nearby amenities (up to 2 points) Seating, public art, and other amenities are incorporated into design of retail storefront area (up to 3 points) \Box Receiving/shipping areas are located off pedestrian routes (1 point) $\Box \text{ Other - please explain:} \qquad (up \text{ to 3 points})$ Score /13
+Complete Community 504 Resources EC1 (13 p oints possible) Master Transportation Plan Does the project support active transportation to access shops and services by improving the circulation and connectivity of the site to retail shops, Examples services, and employment near the project site?
+Enforcement □ Yes Architectural elements are □ No secured through the If yes, check all that apply for how this is achieved: (u up to 13 points) Development Permit. \Box Creates connectivity to existing active transportation network (up to 3 points) Elements on Landscape Plans will be subject to securities. □ Eliminates barriers to access for active transportation · (up to 3 points) Elements included in Civil Plans will be secured through Enhances trails and bike paths (1 point) the Servicing Agreement.
+Creates public amenity space (1 point) - Signage will be confirmed Use of greenery and landscaping to serve pedestrians and to direct patrons to storefront entrances and transit (1 point) through the Signage Plan. \square Wide sidewalks and separation from the road to encourage Staff comments and promote pedestrian movement (1 point) □ Blade or tab signs are incorporated as appropriate (up to 2 points) Seating, public art, and other amenities are incorporated into design of retail storefront area (up to 3 points) \square Receiving/shipping areas are located off pedestrian routes (1 point) □ Other - please explain: (up to 3 points) Score /13